yqiaorong/Dream_Viewer/README.md

 ### 03_validation_test

-* encoding.py (This file train and test the EEG encoding model)
+* encoding.py (This file trains and tests the EEG encoding model.)

+* corr_ZW_s.py (This file computes the correlation scores of dreams in ZHang & Wamsley dataset using the 'spatial correlation method'.)

 ### 04_dnn_fmaps

-* alexnet_THINGS.py (This file extracts dnn alexnet feature maps from THINGS images)
+* alexnet_THINGS.py (This file extracts dnn alexnet feature maps from THINGS images.)

-* alexnet_SCIP.py (This file extracts dnn alexnet feature maps from SCIP images)
+* alexnet_SCIP.py (This file extracts dnn alexnet feature maps from SCIP images.)

+* alexnet_ZW.py (This file extracts dnn alexnet feature maps from Zhang & Wamsley images.)

+* pca.py (This file applies StandardScaler and PCA on the full feature maps.)

+### 05_plots

+* corr_plot_s.py (This file plots the correlation scores for individual dream.)